alexsocha/pynode/offline_src/pynode/cef/README.txt

-Copy win64/win32/macosx folders here, which come with the software at http://www.alexsocha.com/pynode#download
+When developing locally, copy win64/win32/macosx/linux folders here, which can be downloaded at http://www.alexsocha.com/pynode#download.
+These are too large host on GitHub.
+In os.txt, write the name of the folder which matches your operating system.